jkljkl1197/DubX-Script/README.md

 Custom CSS
 ---

-* plug.dj theme made by Kris.
-Paste `https://rawgit.com/sinfulBA/DubX-Script/master/beta.js` in the Custom CSS option in Dub X, then click 'Okay'
+* plug.dj theme made by Kris and edited by sinful.
+Paste `https://rawgit.com/sinfulBA/DubX-Script/master/PlugTheme.css` in the Custom CSS option in Dub X, then click 'Okay'

 -----------------
 Features